-The NRA's membership has spiked by 250,000 people since the Newtown shootings, the group said.
-That brings its membership to more than 4.2 million.
+The NRA’s membership has spiked by 500,000 people since the Newtown shooting, bringing its number to more than 4.5 million, the group said Wednesday.

 Most criticism of the app, which is available for the iPhone and the iPad, focused not on the content of the game but on the timing of its release.
 In nationally televised comments a week after the slayings, NRA Executive Vice President Wayne LaPierre said, “There exists in this country a callous, corrupt and corrupting shadow industry that sells, and sows, violence against its own people, through vicious, violent video games.”